 Traveling to Medellin soon?
 Be sure to book your room on Booking.com to save money and don’t forget to purchase travel insurance to protect yourself against injury, theft, and sickness.
 I recommend World Nomads.

-Read Next: Best Things to Do in Medellin Colombia
+Read Next: The Best Hostels in Medellin

 Colombia Trip Planning